 Prioritising savings (top to bottom)

-You are probably not surprised to hear that there are other ways that show you how to create a budget.
+There are other ways to create a budget.
 For example, you can look at your income first and then deduct the amount you intend to save and use the rest for your monthly expenses (top to bottom).

 Percentage-based budgeting rules